 After leaving Cornish, Foubert’s professional music career started, “like immediately, weirdly,” he said.
 He doesn’t remember the exact timing, but he was recruited to tour with Pedro the Lion, an indie rock band, right after he dropped out of school.

-“I was in a band as a drummer with my friend Yuki and my other friend Casey and we were recording with this producer in Seattle who was friends with a bunch of like more successful bands.
+“I was in a band as a drummer with my friend Yuuki and my other friend Casey and we were recording with this producer in Seattle who was friends with a bunch of like more successful bands.
 One of his friends came to visit us in the studio and essentially, I remember him kind of like asking me to go on tour during the recording session or something like that,” Foubert said.

 Despite how amazing this first tour was for him, it was also difficult as he had just experienced his first heartbreak.
 The emotional nature of the music he was playing was cathartic for him during this time.